Discover The Geopark

 During the 1840`s the Caldwell family fortune declined, leading to the entire estate, including the village of Belleek, being passed to John Caldwell Bloomfield.
 It was bloomfield who commissioned a geological survey of the estate, revealing rich mineral deposits of Feldspar and Kaolin (china clay).
 These minerals are important raw materials used in the production of fine china and so Bloomfield capitalised on his good fortune by founding the now world famous Belleek Pottery.

-The Castle is now in the management of the Northern Ireland Environment Agency and the grounds are the property of Forest Service Northern Ireland.
+The Castle and grounds is now in the management of Forest Service Northern Ireland.

 On-site facilities include picnic tables, car parking, interpretation, 3 walking routes and a jetty.